Join us and make YOUR mark on the World!

 - Master’s degree in computer science, computer engineering, or related field or the equivalent combination of education and significant related experience.

-- Significant experience in highly advanced program analysis source code and binaries.
+- Significant experience in highly advanced program analysis of source code, binaries, and firmware.

 - Subject matter expertise in formal verification methods.

 - Expert knowledge of instruction set architectures, such as ARM, x86/x64, PowerPC and/or MIPS.